Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Take my hand, we'll make it, I swear. . .

-And when it wasn’t faith-related lines from an unlikely source, it might be faith-related lines from a very familiar one.
+And when it wasn’t faith-related lines from an unlikely source like Bon Jovi, it might’ve been faith-related lines from a very familiar figure.
 I didn’t expect to hear Amy Grant, a Christian pop star that my community had cautiously accepted as “safe” and “one of us,” on the “worldly” Top 40.
-But there she was one Sunday, all of a sudden, breaking through on the strength of her talent, her vision, and, yes, her sex appeal.
+But there she was one Sunday, all of a sudden, breaking through on the strength of her talent, her vision, the business savvy of her collaborators, and — yes, for a lot of teenagers like me — her sex appeal.
 “Leave behind the doubt,” she sang.
 “Love’s the only out / Love will surely find a way . . .”
-She was singing to — and with — those outside the borders of my culture.
-She was giving me an exhilarating sense of permission to step out into the unfamiliar and find a blessing there.
-She kindled in me the courage to question what I’ve been conditioned to believe as the One Way.

-It’s a scary feeling, to be drawn to the edge of what's comfortable.
+It’s a scary feeling, to be drawn to the edge of what’s comfortable.
 But that’s where we learn if we are, indeed, capable of faith.
+That’s where Amy Grant still lives, still sings.

-Next, I noticed a Christian pop-music artist named Leslie Phillips, who was making waves as a sort of praise-chorus cheerleader, filling her journals with the things she wasn’t permitted to sing for Christian audiences, the questions that others didn’t want to hear her asking, doubts she wasn’t supposed to be entertaining, disillusionment with the church that she wasn't supposed to be feeling.
-A producer named T Bone Burnett discovered those lyrics, and convinced her that these were her most important work.
+About a year after Amy Grant stepped beyond the edges of that insulated industry, I noticed another Christian pop-music artist named Leslie Phillips.
+Phillips was making waves on Christian radio as a sort of praise-chorus cheerleader — “the Christian Stevie Nicks,” they called her — but there was something else about her records, especially the songs that didn’t get airtime.
+She was, if you will, edgy.
+What we didn’t yet know was this: Phillips was filling her journals with the things she wasn’t permitted to sing for Christian audiences, the questions that others didn’t want to hear her asking, doubts she wasn’t supposed to be entertaining, disillusionment with the church that she wasn't supposed to be feeling.
+A producer named T Bone Burnett heard something in her songs, investigated, and discovered those lyrics.
+He convinced her that these were her most important work.
 She started collaborating with him.
-The result was an album called The Turning, one that blazed with experimental sound and discovery.
-It was, for me an epiphany.
-Burnett brought Phillips — and, to some extent, me — out of the insulated sphere of evangelical culture, and up to a platform where she could sing freely, honestly, truthfully.
-And where I was free to receive that testimony.

 Tell me what to do with this beating heart